 Many Dawn Farm clients report symptoms of depression, anxiety, or sleep disorders.
-Dawn Farm takes a conservative approach with diagnosing psychiatric disorders and the use of psychotropic medications for the following reasons:
+A few things to keep in mind regarding the diagnosis of psychiatric disorders and the use of psychotropic medications:

 - Reliable diagnosis of psychiatric disorders in addicts and alcoholics takes weeks or months, rather than the minutes typically spent with the doctor.

 - It is our anecdotal experience that psychiatric disorders are over-diagnosed in alcoholics and addicts.

 - According to research, most people entering treatment are experiencing symptoms of a mental illness but these symptoms will improve significantly over a period of 3 to 6 weeks without any psychiatric treatment.

 - This 3 to 6 week time frame is the same time frame that we would expect psychotropic drugs to take effect.

 - If a newly abstinent person is placed on medication and improves in 3 to 6 weeks, we would be unable to determine whether the medication or recovery reduced the symptoms.

 - Given the crises that bring people to treatment, profound sadness and anxiety are to be expected.
 These responses to crisis are not signs of a disorder.
 Confronting these feelings is an important task in early recovery.